-The University of Tampa’s Sykes College of Business has been named one of the best Business schools in the world since 2007 by The Princeton Review, top ranked in U.S. News & World Report’s “Best Graduate Schools,” and listed as a best-value Executive MBA program by Fortune magazine.
+The University of Tampa’s Sykes College of Business has been named one of the best Business schools in the world since 2007 by The Princeton Review, top ranked in U.S. News & World Report’s “Best Graduate Schools,” and listed as a “best value” Executive MBA program by Fortune magazine.
 In addition, The Princeton Review’s “Student Opinion Honors for Business Schools” named UT’s MBA Marketing program one of the top 15, alongside programs at Duke, Harvard, and the HEC School of Management in Paris.

 UT’s uniquely designed curriculum promotes business fundamentals with the understanding that innovation and technology are essential for success.
-The Sykes College of Business offers an MBA program with nine concentration options (Business Analytics, Cybersecurity, Entrepreneurship, Finance, Information Systems Management, Innovation Management, International Business, Marketing, and Nonprofit Management), Professional and Executive MBA programs, five MS degrees, and certificates in Cybersecurity and in Nonprofit Management.
+The Sykes College of Business offers an MBA program with nine concentration options (Business Analytics, Cybersecurity, Entrepreneurship, Finance, Information Systems Management, Innovation Management, International Business, Marketing, and Nonprofit Management); Professional and Executive MBA programs; five MS degrees; and certificates in Cybersecurity and Nonprofit Management.

 Highly qualified students of diverse ages and backgrounds receive advanced training from talented faculty members with a pulse on the business community.
 Ninety-seven percent of Business faculty hold a PhD, and 80% have practical business experience.
 They invite students to assist in their research and are regularly published in academic and industry journals.